RoryQo/Attitudes-About-Science-Mini-CapStone/README.md

 The bootstrap confidence intervals table also reports that the 95% confidence intervals for both slope estimates do not include 0.
 This leads us to reject both null hypotheses at the 5% significance level, and conclude that there appear to be relationships for both age and science knowledge with attitude to science and faith.

 ##### **Intercept**
 The results in the table report an estimate of the intercept as equal to approximately 2.79.
-The constant of a multiple regression model can be interpreted as the average expected value of the dependent variable when all of the independent variables equal zero.
-In this case, the independent variable science knowledge has only a handful of respondents that score zero, and no one is aged zero, so the constant by itself does not tell us much.
+The independent variable science knowledge has only a handful of respondents that score zero, and no one is aged zero, so the constant by itself does not tell us much.

 ##### **Science knowledge slope**
 The estimated value for the slope coefficient linking knowledge to attitude is estimated to be approximately -0.08.
 This represents the average marginal effect of knowledge on attitude.
 Every increase in quiz score by one point is associated with a decrease in attitude score of about -0.08, adjusted for age.